datkk06/OpenStack-Tutorial/Content/ha.md

      Master/Slave Set: galera-master [galera]
          Masters: [ overcloud-controller-0 overcloud-controller-1 overcloud-controller-2 ]

 For the MySQL Galera resource, all three controllers are running as masters.
 For the Redis resource, ``overcloud-controller-2`` is running as the master, while the other two controllers are running as slaves.
 This means the MySQL Galera service is running under one set of constraints on all three controllers, while Redis may be subject to different constraints on the master and slave controllers.

-The HAProxy load balancing feature distribute the client requests toward all the controllers for better performances.
-Howewer, not all Cloned Set resources use the HAProxy.
-Some services as RabbitMQ, memcached and MongoDB do not use HAProxy.
-Instead, clients of these services use a full list of the controller running the services.